 Mercedes plans to publish the prices at the sales launch in June.

-Reporting by Seabatian Schaal
+With reporting by Seabatian Schaal